shiv-0831/PatternAnalysis-2025/recognition/adni_convnext_47280647/README.md

 ## 2. Problem Definition

 ### 2.1 Problem Statement
+The task is **binary classification** of brain MRI slices into AD (Alzheimer's Disease) and CN (Cognitively Normal).
+Inputs are 2D axial slices derived from the ADNI scans; the output is a single class label per slice, with patient-lavel reporting obtained by aggregating slide predictions per subject.
+The primary objective is ≥ 0.80 accuracy on a strict patient held out test set (to prevent data leakage).

 ### 2.2 Dataset Overview
+The data is categorised as follows -
+- **Souces and Classes**: The dataset is a two-class subset of ADNI with labels AD and CN.
+Each subjec contributes a 3D MRI volume from which 2D axial slices are extracted for training and evaluation.
+- **Data units**: Trainint operates at the slide level.
+Evaluation includes bnoth slice-level and patient-level (aggregated) metrics

 ## 3. Methodology Overview
+The approach is an end-to-end pipeline that turn ADNI MRI 2D slices into patient-levl AD?/CN predictions while preventing data leakage and keeping runs easy to reproduce.
+It combined a transparent TinyCNN baseline with a stronger ConvNeXtLite classifier to bracket performance.

 ## 4. Data Pipeline